 If you’ve been with me for a while you’ll know I love to ‘switch things up’ and New Year is a perfect time to do it.
 Instead of focusing on ending the old year, concentrate on beginning the new one.
 Start as you mean to carry on and plan something to look forward to that really lights you up.

 If proper self care is your goal, then think of ways to indulge and treat yourself.
 Buy a journal, create your motivational playlist, make a list of positive affirmations and plan your day so you feel good about yourself.
-For help and advice on bringing some serious self care into your life then why not treat yourself and join me in the Virtual Sober Retreat and start the year learning how to really look after yourself and put yourself before your drinking.
+For help and advice on bringing some serious self care into your life then why not treat yourself and join me in the Sober Bliss Program and start the year learning how to really look after yourself and put yourself before your drinking.

 If getting outdoors is something you want to do more of then start the New Year with a walk or go for a run.
 Take your family to the beach or local natural recreational area or nature reserve.

 The point is to have something fun and different to look forward to instead of wasting the day in bed with a hideous hangover.
 It is also a fabulous excuse and personal motivation knowing that you will be doing something wonderful the next day, which you really can’t miss.

 Be with your people and as Mums that means your family.

 If your kids are old enough to stay up late with you then turn New Year’s Eve into a family night.
 Get pizza and snacks and watch your favourite family movies together or play board games if that’s your thing (it’s not mine!)

 If your kids are little then do your thing during the day.
 There are no rules to say that you must stay up and watch the hands of Big Ben strike 12 with a glass in hand.
 Why not have a fun day as a family and have an early night ready to take on 2020 refreshed, full of energy and watch the sun rise on the first day of the rest of your life?